 “It’s about having a life worth living, being happy and free.”

-Zaid, Lucy’s Employment Advisor, tells you why he’s so grateful for your support.
+Zaid, Lucy’s Employment Adviser, tells you why he’s so grateful for your support.

 “As soon as I spoke to Lucy, I saw that she was fiercely independent, intelligent and driven.
 So why didn’t employers see this too?